 The good news about Le Mistral is that conditions brought about by the winter winds help make the year-round climate very desirable — 2700 to 2900 hours of sunshine a year.
-During the summer — mostly July — Le Mistral sweeps through the area around Provence and Uzes when the temperatures are particularly warm.
-It is caused by a flow of air from the north toward the east and it generally means sunny skies — even when the surrounding areas may be cloudy.
-The summer winds can clear the sky in less than two hours, blowing away dust and pollution, to make a cloudy day crystal clear.
+During the summer — mostly July — Le Mistral sweeps through Provence and Uzes’ area when the temperatures are particularly warm.
+It is caused by a flow of air from the north toward the east, and it generally means sunny skies — even when the surrounding areas may be cloudy.
+The summer winds can clear the sky in less than two hours, blowing away dust and pollution to make a cloudy day crystal clear.

 Van Gogh’s Inspiration?

-Among other artists who were inspired by both the beauty of the Provence region and the clarity of the air, Van Gogh seems to capture it all — and the wind.
+Among other artists who were inspired by both the Provence region’s beauty and the clarity of the air, Van Gogh seems to capture it all — and the wind.
 During my road trip to St. Reme last summer, I hadn’t experienced Le Mistral.
 So when visiting the asylum where he was self-imposed during his last days, I was impressed by the way this masterful artist mimicked the natural phenomena around him — the sunflowers, the starry night and more.
 (Here’s a link to the earlier blog)

 Now that I have knowledge of Le Mistral, it is interesting to go back to look at the work of Van Gogh.
 The effect of Le Mistral on his paintings — the wind, the clear skies — is undeniable.
 In fact, I ran across a blog that describes Van Gogh’s art and temperament during that period of his life.
 (Click here to read the related post)

 Rest Work, Van Gogh 1890 (Clear, calm sky)

 Les Mistral and tradition